brian14708/wh-briefings/statements-releases/2021-11/2021-11-02-statement-of-president-joe-biden-on-vaccinations-for-children-age-five-to-11.md

 modified_time: 2021-11-02 20:28:07-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/11/02/statement-of-president-joe-biden-on-vaccinations-for-children-age-five-to-11/
 published_time: 2021-11-02 20:01:02-04:00
-title: Statement of President Joe Biden on Vaccinations for Children Age Five to 11
+title: "Statement of President Joe\_Biden on Vaccinations for Children Age Five to\_\
+  11"
 ---

 Today, we have reached a turning point in our battle against COVID-19: